frederic-perez/AmE-dictionary/data/idioms.md

 __bear fruit__ :two: (bear fruits) Yield results, have a favorable outcome. _This new idea of his is bound to bear fruit._
 __beat around the bush__ To fail to come to the important point about something; from the idea of a hunted animal hiding in a bush while the hunter is too timorous to follow it in there.
 __beat it__ To go away immediately.
+__beat the bushes (for someone or something)__ To search for someone or something exhaustively and at great length. _I’ve been beating the bushes for a bigger apartment, but there’s nothing out there I can afford!_
 __beat the clock__ :two: To finish something before the time is up.
 __beat the shit out of (someone)__ _I expect them to beat the shit out of the Eagles._
 __beat your head against the wall__ To try to do something that is hopeless.